etherealblast/charasort-ys/README.md

       tooltip: 'Check this if you want to filter out certain series.'
       checked: true,
       sub: [
-        { name: 'Books & CDs', key: 'book' },
+        { name: 'Games', key: 'game' },
-        { name: 'Embodiment of Scarlet Devil', key: 'EoSD' }, { name: 'Perfect Cherry Blossom', key: 'PCB' }, ]
+        { name: 'Memories of Celceta', key: 'MoC' },
+        { name: 'Monstrum Nox', key: 'IX' },
+      ]
     }
     ```

     In this case, this would create a "Filter by Series Appearance" option, with the three listed sub-options.
-"Flandre Scarlet" above has both `book` and `EoSD` under `series`, so unless you uncheck both "Books & CDs" and "Embodiment of Scarlet Devil", she would still appear in the sort.
+"Griselda" above has both `game` and `MoC` under `series`, so unless you uncheck both "Games" and "Memories of Celceta", she would still appear in the sort.

 ## Updating Your Own Sorter